Senate passes bill to reduce reliance on China for semiconductors

 The Biden administration says enhancing the chip industry at home will also help ease supply chain disruptions.

-But critics of the legislation, including Sen. Bernie Sanders, question subsidizing the semiconductor industry.
+But critics of the legislation, including Sanders, question subsidizing the semiconductor industry.

 "Let us rebuild the U.S. microchip industry, but let's do it in a way that benefits all of our society, not just a handful of wealthy, profitable and powerful corporations," Sanders said in a statement.